AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Started on arrays and feel like a whole new world has opened up.
 Had to spend a little time on understanding concat() method when an object is being added to an array.
 However, finally got it.

 **Thoughts**: "Where do you start?
 Right here.
 When do you start?
 Right now" -Anonymous

+### R1D53: July 24

+**Today's Progress**: Went through some of the add/remove, iterate, search, and transform array methods.

+**Thoughts**: "You can't expect great growth in your comfort zone" -Anonymous